ProNoob702/movies-app-test/README.md

 - Test fetching movies result in correct number of links
 - Test Redux store is filled with data
 - Test click link open movie details page

+### Notes
+- Most of components are functional components
+- I did 2 class components first one is MainComponent the second one is MoviesZone